-some intercultural reflections
+some further reflections

 When developing a training program for people in non-western cultures, one must first recognize that our own notion of business, which we often take for granted too easily, is also culturally conditioned.
 The next step starts with identifying ways of doing business that work in the Nigerian sociocultural and commercial context.
 Building on its assets often presents new and unique opportunities.